craftycodie/Sunrise-BlfTool/readme.md

 The tool will convert files to and from json using the Newtonsoft json library.
 Hashes are ommitted from the JSON files, instead these are couputed as the tool converts to BLF.
 The online manifest fime (onmf) is not converted, instead it is rebuilt as it only contains hashes.
+Map variants are not currently supported and are copied as is.